Tour ID: 10063980

 Day 1 (D)

-You will be collected from our central Adelaide pick up at 1pm this morning for your 11 day tour through Outback South Australia, along the Oodnadatta, Birdsville and Strzelecki tracks.
-It's the ultimate Outback tour !
+You will be collected from our central Adelaide pick up at 1pm this afternoon for your 11 day 4WD Safari along the Oodnadatta, Birdsville and Strzelecki tracks.

-This afternoon we travel to Port Augusta, known as the "Crossroads of Australia" and Gateway to the Flinders Ranges, the outback and Spencer Gulf.
+This first leg of our South Australian Outback adventure, takes us to Port Augusta, situated at the head of the Spencer Gulf and known as the "Crossroads of Australia" and Gateway to the Flinders Ranges, the outback and Spencer Gulf.

 Overnight accommodation- motel room with en-suite, Port Augusta